NiccoloAbate/DelayCat/builds/windows/README.md

-Packaged installer is too large to upload here, but can be downloaded at the following link, or in the github release.
+Packaged installer is too large to upload here, but can be downloaded at the following link, or in the most recent github release.